Egocentric Speaker Classification in Child-Adult Dyadic Interactions: From Sensing to Computational Modeling: Egocentric Speech Modeling

-Once we complete the pre-training on Ego4D data, we perform the fine-tuning experiments following the fine-tuning model architecture from the previous work \cite{xu23e_interspeech}.
+Once we complete the pre-training on Ego4D data, we perform the fine-tuning following the architecture from the previous work \cite{xu23e_interspeech}.
 Specifically, we apply a linear layer to combine hidden outputs from all layers.
-The weighted output is then processed through a set of 1D convolutional layers with kernel sizes of 1, an average pooling layer, and classification layers of MLPs.
+The weighted output is then processed through a set of pointwise 1D convolutional layers, an average pooling layer, and MLPs for prediction.
 We apply the ReLu activation functions within convolutional and MLP layers.
 The model architecture is demonstrated in Figure~\ref{fig:fintune}.